 Industry Specific Aggressive Communication

-emotional and physical difficulty.
-Often leaders and employees have never been
+Specific industries and positions foster aggressive communication because of the sheer emotional and physical demands of the job.
+Often, leaders and employees have never been

 given the tools to manage adrenaline, fear, anxiety, and failure.
 As